-11.10 Extended sick leave
+12.10 Extended sick leave

-An employee's manager, in conjunction with their Head of Department, may grant additional paid leave for a personal illness or injury to an employee after a review of the merits of that particular case.
+In very exceptional circumstances an employee's manager, in conjunction with their Head of Department, may grant additional paid leave for a personal illness or injury to an employee after a review of the merits of that particular case.
 This will exclude illnesses or disabilities of an immediate family member.

-11.11 Return to work interviews
+12.11 Return to work interviews

-Return to Work Interviews are a central part of the College Absence Management procedure (which can be found on the Human Resources website).
+Return to Work Interviews are a central part of the College's Absence Management procedure.
 Line managers are required to carry out brief, informal and confidential interviews with employees on all occasions when they return to work following absences due to sickness using the return to work form which together with the Absence Management procedure can be found on the Human Resources website.

-12 UNAUTHORISED ABSENCE
+13 UNAUTHORISED ABSENCE

-12.1 Where an employee is absent from work without the approval of his/her manager or has failed to follow any of the procedures contained in this policy, this will be deemed to be unauthorised absence.
-In these circumstances, their manager should make all reasonable attempts to contact the employee to ascertain their whereabouts and the reasons why they are not at work.
+Where an employee is absent from work without the approval of their manager or has failed to follow any of the procedures contained in this policy, this will be deemed to be unauthorised absence.
+In these circumstances, the manager should make all reasonable attempts to contact the employee to ascertain their whereabouts and the reasons why they are not at work.
 The employees' pay can, at the discretion of the manager, be stopped for the period of unauthorised absence and such absence may be the subject of disciplinary action.